 Do you have a refugee status and would you like to study at a university?
-We are here to support you in registering for a preparatory year in higher education, a bachelor degree or a master degree.
+We are here to support you in registering for a preparatory year in higher education, a bachelor's degree or a master's degree.
 You can obtain more information about the Dutch education system from Nuffic.
-They have developed a handy tool for this.

 Dutch language course

 For admission to higher education, you usually need to have completed State exam II (NT2-II).
 If you wish to learn the Dutch language quickly and efficiently, you can follow a course at the Language & Training Centre.
 For further information about NT2-II and how you can prepare for this, please visit their website.
 If you already have a good basic knowledge of Dutch and wish to follow other subjects as well as a Dutch course, our higher education preparatory programme Voorbereidend Jaar Erasmus may be something for you.

 Voorbereidend Jaar Erasmus

 Our preparatory year programme has been developed to offer students with refugee status the best possible preparation for a higher education study.
 The State exam II and remaining sections of the civic integration exams are completed during this transition course.
 There is also a strong focus on English, mathematics and the computer and study skills that are specifically required for higher education.
-Click here for more information about our preparatory programme.
+More information about our preparatory programme.

 Applying for a bachelor's or master's degree